pwndoc/pwndoc/docs/docxtemplate.md

 {findings | count: 'Critical'}
 >```

 Custom filters can also be created in `backend/src/lib/custom-generator.js`.
-As an example there are 2 filters defined for french reports.
+As an example there are 2 filters defined for french reports and one for global loclization

 ### convertDateFR (custom)